gvarados1/Half-Life-Alyx-FGD/README.md

 ## HOW TO INSTALL

-Drop relevant all FGD files into game\hlvr
+Drop relevant FGD files into game\hlvr

 ## ADVERTISEMENT